davidpots/playsongnotes/_lessons/32 [Justin Timberlake and Anna Kendrick] True Colors.md

 musicnotes_url: https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0236637
 ---

-## Video lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jujtsxzfCbs?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes
+## Editor's Notes

-This video is an acoustic guitar lesson for the classic pop song "True Colors" as covered by Justin Timberlake & Anna Kendrick, for the 2016 film "Trolls".
+This video is an acoustic guitar lesson for the classic pop song _True Colors_ as covered by Justin Timberlake & Anna Kendrick, for the 2016 film _Trolls_.
 The song is originally by Cyndi Lauper.
 This video includes chords, tabs, and strumming patterns -- showing how to play this song in standard tuning on an acoustic guitar (with and without a capo).

-Video timestamps:
+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Preview & lesson overview
 - 2:58 Verse chords